 When created with defined user segments and a focus on each segment’s goals, product walkthroughs have been seen substantial decreases in churn; a holy grail in software success.

-However, achieving these results requires great design of walkthroughs and ongoing iteration.
-Here are some of the key lessons on how to succeed:
+However, achieving these results requires a great design of walkthroughs and ongoing iteration.
+Here are some of the key lessons on how to succeed.

 A good walkthrough is single-purpose, contextual, and relevant to the user seeing it.

 That’s why it’s so helpful to think of in-product guidance the same way you would think of a marketing campaign.